Thomas C. Richards: Later career

 After completing tactical combat crew training and airborne training in October 1966, Richards was assigned to the 19th Tactical Air Support Squadron at Bien Hoa Air Base, Republic of Vietnam, as a forward air controller with the 101st Airborne Division.
 He served a consecutive tour of duty with the 56th Air Commando Wing at Udorn Royal Thai Air Force Base, Thailand, with detached service at the U.S. Embassy, Vientiane Laos.
 In addition, he commanded the Raven Forward Air Controllers and flew 624 combat missions in O-1 Bird Dogs, T-28 Trojans, U-10D Super Couriers and U-17 Skywagons.

 In January 1969, he returned to the United States and was assigned to the United States Air Force Academy, Colorado, where he served as an executive officer, squadron air officer commanding and group air officer commanding until May 1972.
 He then attended the Army War College, graduating in 1973.

 He transferred to Lackland Air Force Base, Texas, in June 1973 as wing deputy commander, and then served as commander of the Basic Military Training School.
 That same year, he received a master's degree in communication from Shippensburg State College.
-In July 1975, he was assigned to the Directorate of Personnel Plans, Office of the Deputy Chief of Staff for Personnel, Headquarters United States Air Force, Washington D.C., as chief of the Motivation and Communications Branch and, later, became chief of the Leadership and Motivation Division.
+In July 1975, he was assigned to the Directorate of Personnel Plans, Office of the Deputy Chief of Staff for Personnel, Headquarters United States Air Force, Washington, D.C., as chief of the Motivation and Communications Branch and, later, became chief of the Leadership and Motivation Division.

 From November 1976 to December 1977, Richards served as commander of the Air Reserve Personnel Center at Denver.
 He then returned to the academy as vice commandant of cadets and became commandant of cadets in March 1978.
 General Richards assumed command of the Air Force Recruiting Service at Randolph Air Force Base, Texas, in February 1981.
 In March 1982, Richards transferred to Keesler Air Force Base, Mississippi, as commander of the Keesler Technical Training Center.
 From September 1983 to July 1984, he was assigned as Commander, 8th Air Force, Barksdale Air Force Base, Louisiana.
 He then became commander of the Air University, Maxwell Air Force Base, Alabama.
 He assumed that position in November 1986.

 He was promoted to general on December 1, 1986, with same date of rank.
 He retired on September 30, 1989.
-After his retirement, he was appointed as the administrator of the Federal Aviation Administration.
-Richards died on August 9, 2020 in San Antonio, Texas.
+After his retirement, he was appointed as the administrator of the Federal Aviation Administration in June 1993; he resigned in January 1994 in response to the change in Presidential administration (from Bush Sr. to Clinton).
+Richards died on August 9, 2020, in San Antonio, Texas.